Sphynx Cat Care & Health

 BATHING & GROOMING

-As I've mentioned elsewhere, Sphynx cats have some very particular care needs that other cats don't.
-Along with their higher metabolism and the need for more calories and of course them having no fur, perhaps the most weird, well, at least to some folk once they've got over its sheer cute nakedness, is the need for a Sphynx cat to have a bath.
-It sounds peculiar because surely everyone knows that cats absolutely detest water!
+As I've mentioned here & elsewhere on this website, Sphynx cats have some very particular care needs which other cats don't.
+Along with their higher metabolism & the need for more calories & of course them having no fur & therefore needing additional warmth, perhaps the most odd, is the need for a Sphynx cat to have a regular bath.
+It sounds peculiar of course because everyone knows that cats absolutely detest water!

 Do cats hate water?

-Cats are well-known not to like water avoiding rain and refusing to go out in such weather.
-Luckily, since Sphynx cats need a routine regular bath, they are able to happily accept having one.
-This is because from very early on in their lives they have been encouraged to tolerate the water and having a bath and so feel safe with their owners care.
-I guess too them having wet skin is a totally different feeling to that experienced when furred cats have to deal with water.
+Cats are well-known not to like water avoiding rain & refusing to go out in such weather.
+Luckily, since Sphynx cats need a routine regular bath, they are often able to happily accept having one.
+Or at least to tolerate it.
+From very early on in their lives Sphynx kittens have been encouraged to tolerate water & having a bath helping them to feel safe with their owners care.

-A caring and reputable breeder will have been bathing the kitten at least fortnightly from early on in its life and so it will already be getting to grips with the whole not detesting water thing.
-Believe it or not, many Sphynx cats quickly come to thoroughly enjoy their baths and will happily play about in the bathtub either on their own or with a fellow Sphynx housemate if they have one.
+A caring & reputable breeder will have been bathing the kitten at least fortnightly from early on in its life & so your new Sphynx kitten will already be getting to grips with the whole not detesting water thing.
+Treats have been used to help this ‘feel good’ association & many Sphynx cats even come to thoroughly enjoy their baths.

-A rescued Sphynx may be a bit more of a challenge however if regular baths have not continued.
-If by some chance you rescue a Sphynx cat you may well find that you will need to work with him or her to reintroduce the bath routine to them.
+A rescued Sphynx may be a bit more of a challenge if regular baths have not been continued.
+If by some chance you rescue a Sphynx cat you may well find that you will need to work patiently with them to reintroduce them to the experience of the bath routine.

-And, as with all anything, just a few Sphynx cats absolutely will not take a bath and so their humans resort to using baby wipes to keep their skin healthy.
+As with all anything, just a few Sphynx cats absolutely will not take a bath & their humans end up resorting to flannels in efforts to keep their skin healthy.

 Why exactly does a Sphynx cat need a bath?

-All cats of all breeds secrete oils from their skin.
-This is sebum just like we humans produce from our skin too.
-As a substance, this sebum oil lubricates and helps to moisturise the skin while forming a barrier to keep it out nasties and keep it healthy.
+All cats no matter the breed, secrete oils from their skin.
+This is sebum just like we produce from our skin too.
+The job of sebum oil is go lubricate & it helps to maintain the skin forming a barrier to keep out nasties.

-Effectively managed, these resting places around your home are easily protected by using washable coverings such as a pet blanket which can then be laundered regularly.
+Effectively managed, these resting places around your home are easily protected by using washable coverings such as a pet blanket or throw which can be laundered regularly.

 Some mucky individuals for some reason seem to produce more oil than others do.
 This is not fixed however by giving them more frequent baths.
-In fact, bathing more actually encourages more oil to be produced and so simply would make things even worse.
-There are special shampoos which are created to work by limiting sebum production, however veterinary advice should be sought before using such a shampoo.
+In fact, bathing them too often would encourage more oil to be produced making things worse.
+There are special shampoos created to limit sebum production, however veterinary advice should be sought before choosing to use any such a shampoo.

 When and how often to bath

-A weekly (maximum) or at least fortnightly (minimum) bath is by far the best routine to adhere to with your Sphynx.
+A weekly (maximum) or fortnightly/three weekly (minimum) offers the best routine to adhere to with your Sphynx.
 Choose a time that works best for you both.

 How to bath a Sphynx